-Directed by Marcel Sarmiento (Deadgirl, Totem) who co-wrote it with Ed Dougherty (Paint it Black, 7 Witches) and co-starring Alex Essoe (Starry Eyes, Homewrecker) Faceless (no relation to the Jess Franco film from 1987) is worth attention just for the talent involved.
+Directed by Marcel Sarmiento (Deadgirl, Totem) who co-wrote it with Ed Dougherty (Paint it Black, 7 Witches) and co-starring Alex Essoe (Midnighters, Homewrecker) Faceless (no relation to the Jess Franco film from 1987) is worth attention just for the talent involved.
 The kind of talent that strongly hints this may be a film will push a few boundaries.

 George (Brendan Sexton III, Empire Records, Three Billboards Outside Ebbing, Missouri) goes to a dog fight.
 There he runs into someone who has it in for him for reasons we don’t know and ends up mauled by one of the dogs.

 He’s given a full face transplant at the mysterious Klein Institute.
 While that may have at least partially repaired the physical damage it can’t bring back his memories.
 Memory loss is apparently an expected side effect of the drugs used in his treatment.
 He’s released with no memories of his past life and a regime of drugs that can cause, among other things, hallucinations.
 Are they the explanation for the masked and hooded figure he sees stalking him?